jpila/RA-Sample2/README.md

 # RA-Sample2
-This repo is for using github in terminal.
+This I like bananas repo is for using github in terminal.